 She makes it easy, too: when I decided that I wanted to take on that homemade pillow gift, I called her up and said, “Beth, I need to be able to just pick up the needle and start stitching.
 If I have to drive to the craft store for embroidery floss or trace a pattern onto the fabric, I’ll never get started.”
 Two days later, Beth showed up at my house with an embroidery hoop, patterned fabric, needle, all the floss I’ll need and simple instructions.
 She showed me how to watch the videos on her blog that demo all the stitches so I don’t have to figure out how to do them myself.
 She told me how to thread my needle, erase the pattern when my stitching is done, and iron my embroidery properly.
 Like I said, she makes it easy.

-You might not get Beth on your doorstep (that’s my privilege because she’s my friend and my sister), but you can get the same easy start-up with one of her stitch kits.
+You might not get Beth on your doorstep, but you can get the same easy start-up with one of her stitch kits.
 Everything you need to get started -- a perfect solution for stopping the busyness and starting the restfulness quickly.
 It’s like getting a big scoop of refreshment disguised as a project kit.

 And that pillow?
 Well, I finished it -- drumroll, please -- in less than two weeks (in the midst of mothering two littles and preparing for holidays)!
 That included all the stitching AND all the sewing.
 The best part is that I loved the journey as much as I loved the finished product.
 In fact, I may just have to make another one…